1. INTRODUCTION

 1.1.
 Aims and scope

 The European Association of Urology (EAU) Urolithiasis Guidelines Panel has prepared these guidelines to help urologists assess evidence-based management of stones/calculi in the urinary tract and incorporate recommendations into clinical practice.
 This document covers most aspects of the disease, which is still a cause of significant morbidity despite technological and scientific advances.
 The Panel is aware of the geographical variations in healthcare provision.
-In addition, information on the management of bladder stones is now also included in these guidelines.
+In addition, information on the management of bladder stones is also included in these Guidelines.

 It must be emphasised that clinical guidelines present the best evidence available to the experts but following guideline recommendations will not necessarily result in the best outcome.
 Guidelines can never replace clinical expertise when making treatment decisions for individual patients but rather help to focus decisions – also taking personal values and preferences/individual circumstances of patients into account.
 Guidelines are not mandates and do not purport to be a legal standard of care.